 A "Dwenger Scholar" designation is awarded to those students whose semester GPA is 3.800 or above.
 A "Dwenger Honor Roll" designation is awarded to those students whose semester GPA averages a 3.500 through a 3.799.
-To be eligible for any academic awards, the student may not have completed the semester with waived or exempted assignments.
 The student must have completed all the academic work assigned to all students in the class.
 The student may not have incompletes showing at the end of the grading period.